ProteusMRIgHIFU/BabelViscoFDTD/README.md

 * setuptools >=51.0.0
 * pyopencl>=2020
 * pycuda>=2020 (only in Linux and Windows)
+* mkl (obligatory for OpenMP support in X86-64 Apple systems)

 ### Extra dependencies required in some of the tutorials
 * scikit-image >= 0.17